AbuthahirWDEV/AngularBasics/README.md

 # parent to child
     # @Input() - is a decerator used to send data from parent to child

+# child to parent
+    # @Output() - is a decorator used to send data from child to parent

 # Event listeners
     EXAMPLE :  <button (click)='increment()'>Increment</button>